laravel/nova-docs/4.0/installation.md

 - `dev.`
 - `development.`

-### Verifying Registered Nova License Key
+### Verifying Your Nova License Key Configuration

-To verify everything has been configured correctly you should run the following command:
+To verify everything has been configured correctly, you should run the following command:

 ```bash
 php artisan nova:check-license